shixinhuang99/scafalra/README.md

 }
 ```

-With the `scafalra add foo/bar --depth 1` command, the local cache will look like the following:
+With the `sca add foo/bar --depth 1` command, the local cache will look like the following:

 ```
 ├── foo